nehemiaobati/codeigniter/.clinerules/clinerules.md

-Acknowledged.
-The objective is to update the `.clinerules/clinerules.md` file to make the rule regarding JavaScript URL generation more direct, specific, and unambiguous, without including code snippets in the final output.
-The change will clarify the distinct use cases for `route_to()` and `url_to()`.

-The following is the complete, updated content for the `.clinerules/clinerules.md` file.

-***

 # Project Constitution: CodeIgniter 4 Development Standards

 This document is the **single source of truth** for all architectural, coding, and security standards for this project.
 Its purpose is to ensure a streamlined, maintainable, and secure application.
 Adherence is mandatory for all contributors, human and AI.